giacomo-gcad/dopa_workflow/wdpa_preprocessing/README.md

 **SCRIPTS**: `exec_buffers_processing.sh` and its slave `wdpa_buffers_processing.sql`;

-**N.B.** The 10km buffers computed here on PAs over 5 km2 are 'gross' buffers, while the 'unprotected' buffers are computed in GRASS (see Step 6 below).
+**N.B.** The 10km buffers computed here on PAs over 5 km2 are 'gross' buffers, while the 'unprotected' buffers are built as flat layer, using the same procedure used for [CEP](https://andreamandrici.github.io/dopa_workflow/flattening/).

 ## **3. Data preparation for GRASS**